 You’ve got plenty of time, but the trick is to use it well.
 It’s best to start by knowing exactly what you’ve got to do.
 Breaking your subjects down into bite-sized chunks helps.
 This way you know exactly what you’ve got to do and your timetabling can be really specific so you can be sure you’re covering everything.

-A little stress is actually a good thing; it shows that it’s important.
-How you respond is key.
+A little stress is actually a good thing; it shows that doing well is important to you.
+How you respond to stress is key.
 Above all, don’t let that stress build unchecked.
-As I said before you’ve got time on your side.
+As said before, you’ve got time on your side (depending on when into year 11 you’re reading this 😉 ).
 With a good plan and sensible approach, you should feel in control and confident when the time comes.

-If your teen is feeling a little shaky about the new school year we hope these pointers will help.
-And please, do get in touch if we can help with any additional pointers.
+If you, or your teen, is feeling a little shaky about the new school year we hope these pointers will help.
+And please, do get in touch if we can help with more practical tips.